DMovies - Your platform for thought-provoking cinema

 The Adamant Girl (Kottukkaali)

-Young Indian woman becomes completely silent after learning about her arranged marriage - quietly poignant and gently humorous drama premieres in the Forum section of the 74th Berlin International Film Festival
+Young Indian woman becomes completely silent after learning about her arranged marriage - quietly poignant and gently humorous drama is in Competition at the 23rd edition of Tiff Romania

 Somewhere in deep rural India, Meena (Anna Ben) is due to marry the good-looking Pandi (played by Soori Muthuchamy, a Kollywood heartthrob).
 But she’s in love with someone else, and has gone entirely catatonic in an apparent gesture of protest.
 She does not utter a word and barely moves.
 Pandi’s neck is painted white and his voice is deep and raucous, as if he was recovering from a horrific curse or malady (this presumably has a more specific meaning of which I’m not aware).
 Both families set off on a road trip from hell on rickshaw and a motorbike in order to reach an elusive “Seer” who will exorcise Meena and restore the peace and tranquility for these very traditional people.